atran0802/wbdv-assignments/README.md

 ## 4. Content Design
 ### Successes
-- Homepage displays only necessary content (products/service) to encoruage users to explore their site
+- The homepage layout displays only necessary content such as products and services they provide.
+This encoruages users to explore their site for more detailed information if they are invested.
-- use of white space (images are clear and vibrante to catch the eye)
+- The use of ample white space allows images to be clear and vibrant which helps captures users attention.
 - nested drop-down menus help keep a clean screen
 - mobile devices and minimize broswer window show hamburger icon for navigation